Assumption of the Blessed Virgin Mary

 After many years of church volunteers heading C.C.D. classes, we had a a nun in charge with teacher volunteers.
 A youth ministry has been established for grades 7-12 in 2007, we have a provision for a young adult group for the ages of 18-30. the other organizations we have at decatur Catholic Community are: the Knights of Columbus, Reverend Edward J. Devers Councils #9644 charted in October 1948.
 The Catholic Daughters of America, the Ladies Group, the Ultrellas, the october festival committee, etc to name a few.

 Throughout the years women’s organizations have helped with cleaning, providing meals especially for the funerals, receptions and helping with all parish functions alongside the Knights of Columbus and men’s groups.
 A chapter of Catholic Daughters of Americas, Court Pope John Paul II #2580 was established in October 2006.
 Under Reverend Sojan George, two weekday Masses have been added and First Friday Adoration.
 Now we have twelve hours adoration on First Friday from Morning 8. a.m. to Evening 8 a.m.

-At present we are blessed to have Reverend Thomas D’ Souza as our Pastor.
-He is a priest from India belonging to the Society of the Catholic Apostolate, the Pallottine Fathers.
-He joined the parish on June, 2013.
+At present we are blessed to have Reverend Reehan S. Antony, SAC as our Pastor and Reverend Prakash Dias, SAC as our Parochial vicar . they are priests from India belonging to the Society of the Catholic Apostolate, the Pallottine Fathers. they joined the parish on July, 2018.